 How Much Does the Insurance Pay for the Stolen Motorcycle?

 Typically, insurance companies will pay you the same amount for a stolen motorcycle as they would if it were totaled in an accident.
 This means that they will pay the blue book value of the motorcycle.
 The blue book value of motorcycles and vehicles is not what you paid at the time of purchase.
 Instead, it is the bike’s value when stolen, which is almost always less.

 In addition, there is the deductible which will be subtracted from the money provided to you.
 Plus, if you have any liens against the motorcycle, such as a loan, that will be deducted from the payment.

 To receive the money, you will need to turn over the physical title of the motorcycle to the insurance company.
-In essence, they are paying for your motorcycle, which means that they become the owners.
+Essentially, they pay for your motorcycle, meaning they become the owners.

 Does Your Insurance Go Up if Your Motorcycle was Stolen?